 Making sous vide pickled onions is faster than making a refrigerator pickled onions.
-Precision temperature in a short amount of time will produce a crisp, flavorful pickled onion.
+Precision temperature in a short amount of time will produce a crunchy, flavorful pickled onion.

-These would be delicious added to a cheese board as a compliment or as a topping for a black bean burger.
+This easy and delicious recipe would be great addition to a cheese board as a compliment or as a topping for a black bean burger.
 Don't underestimate the deliciousness of pickled onions when added as a topping for pulled pork, pulled chicken or roast beef.
 Another recipe that you are going to want to try is my sous vide pickled banana pepper recipe.
 Be sure to check out my complete collection of sous vide recipes.

 I found the way to pickle onions quickly is with sous vide cooking.
 In less than 30 minutes you can have crisp, flavorful, pickled onions.
 New to sous vide?
 I explain in simple terms everything I know about sous vide cooking.